0xdekster/ReconNote/README.md

 It takes user input as a domain name and maximize the attack surface area by listing the assets of the domain like -

-- Subdomains from - findomain, subfinder & resolvable subdomains using shuffledns
+- Subdomains from - Amass ,findomain, subfinder & resolvable subdomains using shuffledns
 - Screenshots
 - Port Scan
 - JS files